 Under the amended JPA Agreement, the provider agencies participate in all revenue other than amounts billed to subscribing agencies.
-Distribution of revenue is allocated to the provider agencies to the JPA as follows: (1) all administrative expenses actually incurred by the City of Anaheim shall be reimbursed prior to distribution to any provider agencies; (2) any revenue collected from reimbursement of a hazardous materials incident will be distributed based upon the direct costs incurred by the provider agencies, the administrative office, and/or other jurisdictions that assisted in the incident, for that respective incident; and (3) any revenue not previously outlined will be distributed in accordance with resolutions set by the Board.
-There were \$0 and \$7,151 of fair-share reimbursements during the year ending June 30, 2017 and 2016, respectively.
+Revenue is distributed to the provider agencies as follows: (1) all administrative expenses actually incurred by the City of Anaheim shall be reimbursed prior to distribution to any provider agencies; (2) any revenue collected from reimbursement of a hazardous materials incident will be distributed based upon the direct costs incurred by the provider agencies, the administrative office, and/or other jurisdictions that assisted in the incident, for that respective incident; and (3) any revenue not previously outlined will be distributed in accordance with resolutions set by the Board.
+There were \$24,981 and \$0.00 of fair-share reimbursements during the year ending June 30, 2018 and 2017, respectively.